panicinc/statusboard_car2go/README.md

 $ [sudo] bundle install
 ```

-If you'd like a stand-alone version of there you can try [Aaron's Sinatra fork](https://github.com/aaronpk/statusboard_car2go).
+If you'd like a stand-alone version you can try [Aaron's Sinatra fork](https://github.com/aaronpk/statusboard_car2go).